My challenge to you in 2019: step up your support of Independent Booksellers, in any and every way you can.

 These are the first three books I’ve read in 2019.
 Each delightful and edifying in its own way.
+I’ve said a few more words about each one over here, on the Year in Reading page I’ve just added to the website.
+Comments and conversation about books are most welcome there.

-In the next post, I’ll say a few words about each one (and issue a reading challenge for the year ahead).
-For now, I wish you the Happiest New Year ever, filled to overflowing with good reading!
+I wish you the Happiest New Year ever, filled to overflowing with good reading!

 I’ve been invited to give a writing workshop (a day of workshops) at an art center even further up north in my state.
 I want to do it.
 I want to support my friend who directs the arts center, who has been brilliantly in charge of the revitalization of the center’s historic building as well as instrumental in her downtown’s renewed vitality.
 I want to support her extended community, to reach out to out-state writers, to maybe make a difference in how they write and why.